 What Is the Mortgage Interest Deduction?

-And you can only deduct your mortgage interest if you itemize your income tax deduction.
-To itemize, use Schedule A to list all of your allowed expenses.
+But you can only deduct your mortgage interest if you itemize your income tax deduction.
+To itemize, use Schedule A to list all your allowed expenses.

 What Are the Limits and How Much Can You Deduct?